 Author Paul Hollinrake, Researcher & Trainer in Public Health/14 November 2018

 Today is World Diabetes Day and the theme for 2018-19 is The Family and Diabetes.
-Although today and the month of November is dedicated to awareness, the campaign is set to run until 2019.
-This two-year time frame has been chosen to allow time to be able to develop, promote and increase participation.
 The aim of the International Diabetes Federation (IDF) is to develop materials and implement actions over the course of two years, which include:

 There are over 425 million people who are currently living with diabetes, of which most are type 2.
-Through healthy lifestyle interventions such as addressing diet, sleep, physical activity, stress reduction and maintaining a healthy body weight as well as other factors such as stopping smoking and reducing alcohol, diabetes is largely preventable.
+Through healthy lifestyle interventions diabetes is largely preventable.
+This includes addressing diet, sleep, physical activity, stress reduction and maintaining a healthy body weight.
+Other factors include stopping smoking and reducing alcohol.
 Families have an obvious role to play here through role modelling and social support to encourage healthy living.
 This can be facilitated through education programmes and resources.

 It is imperative that families are aware of the signs, symptoms and risk factors for all types of diabetes as this will help in early diagnosis.
 It is estimated that one in two people currently living with type 2 diabetes is undiagnosed.

 Feelings of tiredness.

 More frequent urination.

 Rapid weight loss can be a sign of Type 1 diabetes.

 Several risk factors are associated with type 2 diabetes.